Hard vs soft luggage is one of motorcycling's greatest unanswered questions. Check out the pros and cons to each and our ultimate set-up

 I’ve tried both set-ups and have never been completely happy with either.
 Full on hard luggage attracts too much attention, makes the bike too wide, heavy and uncomfortable off-road.
 While with soft luggage I’m forever worrying about my gear’s security.

-I’m now only happy with this compromise.
+I’m now only happy with this compromise:

 A hard-top box and soft panniers is the absolute perfect compromise for any adventure bike.
 You’ve got all the benefits of both systems wrapped up in one.

 All of the electrical and expensive equipment (laptop, cameras, paperwork) live in the top box and clothes and camping gear live in soft bags.
 We don’t have to worry when off-roading, we’re slimmer than with metal boxes, it saved a mini-fortune and we have added security for our valuables.
+Check out our review of the SW Motech Trax Adv Top Box here.

 Here’s how we packed